29 May How to plan cheap surf trips: prices in Bali

-This article is dedicated to prices in Bali, so you can plan your budget beforehand.
+This article is dedicated to prices in Bali, so you can plan your budget beforehand and enjoy cheap surf trips around the island.
 We will talk about how to save your money wisely and about prices for accommodation, transport, food, surf lessons etc. Official currency of Indonesia is Indonesian rupiah, $1 USD is about 13,3 IDR.
 To check current rate you can here.

-For some countries, for example located in Europe, it will be the most expensive part of the trip.
+For some countries, for example located in Europe, it will be the most difficult part of trying to plan cheap surf trips.
 The easiest way to find cheap flights with less stop overs is check websites like aviasales.com, onetwotrip.com or to plan a route by yourself.
 For example, you can look for flights to Jakarta, Kuala Lumpur or Singapore, that will be cheaper than flights to Bali, and then from there you can fly to Bali.
 The difference between choosing destination as Bali and Jakarta or Singapore can be up to $200 USD sometimes.
 Also don’t forget to subscribe on special offers from airlines like Qatar, Thai and Emirates, you can do that using aviasales.com .
 Consider that prices are depend on the seasons, peak season is from December till middle of January and from May till September.
 Low season is in October, November and from January till the mid March.

 Insurance is definitely a must have if you are going to Asia.
 Some people try to save money on it, thinking that nothing will happen to them, but it’s a completely wrong statement.
 It’s not a big deal to pay $100 USD or so and you won’t have to worry about anything and fully enjoy your holidays.
 Without insurance even fixing a little cut in the hospital will cost you AT LEAST $100 USD, meanwhile having insurance you won’t pay any cent and will have all the treatments you need.
 And to reduce a risk of visiting hospital, please, drive carefully and always wear a helmet.
 If you are going to go out better to take a taxi.